CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- New York requires businesses to maintain proof of general liability coverage for most commercial leases, so a luggage store should be ready to show evidence of liability coverage when negotiating a storefront lease.
+• Most commercial leases in New York require proof of general liability coverage, so a luggage store should be ready to show evidence of liability coverage when negotiating a storefront lease.

 Get Your Luggage Store Insurance Quote in New York